Does a Flush Beat a Straight in Poker?

 Understanding Poker Hand Rankings

 Before diving into the specifics of a flush versus a straight, let’s establish a fundamental understanding of poker hand rankings.
-Poker is typically played with a standard deck of 52 cards, and players strive to make the best five-card hand possible.
+Players typically use a standard deck of 52 cards in poker and strive to create the best five-card hand possible.

 The hierarchy of poker hands, in descending order of value, is as follows: